testerMike84/problem-set-4_4/problems/README.md

 countFromOneHundred(); // 103
 ```

 2. Create a `Circle` class.
-It should be initialized with two arguments which are the radius and the color of the circle.
+An instances should be initialized with two properties:
+ * `radius`, which is a number
+ * `color`

 It should have four methods:
 * `drawCircle()` which returns the string `Drawing a <<color>> circle.`
 * `getCircumference()` returns the circumference of the circle.
 * `getArea()` returns the area of the circle.